Opinion polling for the 2023 Polish parliamentary election

-In the run up to the 2023 Polish parliamentary election, various organisations carry out opinion polling to gauge voting intention in Poland.
+In the run up to the 2023 Polish parliamentary election, various organisations carried out opinion polling to gauge voting intention in Poland.
 Results of such polls are displayed in this article.
-The date range for these opinion polls are from the 2019 Polish parliamentary election, held on 13 October, to the present day.
-The next general election is scheduled to be held not later than November 2023.
+The date range for these opinion polls are from the previous parliamentary election, held on 13 October 2019, to the day of the election, held on 15 October 2023.

+To be represented in parliament electoral committees which are registered as political parties must reach an electoral threshold of 5% and those registered as coalitions must reach 8%.
+For the 2023 election Civic Coalition and Third Way were registered as coalitions.

 Graphical summary

 Poll results

 Poll results are listed in the tables below in reverse chronological order, showing the most recent first, and using the date the survey's fieldwork was done, as opposed to the date of publication.
 If such date is unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
 In the instance that there is a tie, then no figure is shaded.
 The lead column on the right shows the percentage-point difference between the two parties with the highest figures.
 When a specific poll does not show a data figure for a party, the party's cell corresponding to that poll is shown empty.

 Parties are denoted with en dashes if no indication is given of their level in polls.